jacob-killelea/sendmsg/README.md

 | `192.168.145.226:1771` | green, nothing owns this address in the sim lab |

 So the receiving socket has to be somewhere `.226` traffic lands, and the sending socket has to be a flight computer.
-No namespace is both, which is why receiving is a separate process:
-`run.sh --receive-only` shares the FSDR container's netns, everything else shares `flight_computer_2p1_remote_1`'s.
+No namespace in the sim lab is both, which is why the combined default cannot be used there: `run.sh --rx` shares the FSDR container's netns, everything else shares `flight_computer_2p1_remote_1`'s.

 Two consequences worth knowing: